School of Nursing

 RN-BSN: October 1 – April 15 for early decision and May 15 for late decision

-3. LPN-RN and ASN applicants must self-register and take the SGSC HESI A2 Exam at a Prometric Testing Center (Department ID: 199898) and earn a minimum score 75on the Admission Assessment (A2).
+3. LPN-RN and ASN applicants must self-register and take the SGSC HESI A2 Exam at a Prometric Testing Center (Department ID: 199898) and earn a minimum score 75 on each identified content of the Admission Assessment (A2).
 Content Information: math, reading comprehension, vocabulary and general knowledge, grammar, critical thinking, anatomy and physiology.
 Each student has two opportunities to pass the HESI A2 examination during the application period.
 HESI A2 scores are not accepted from other school.

-4. Submit Official Sealed College Transcripts from all educational institutions to SGSC Admissions and with the SON Application packet.
+4. Submit Official Sealed College Transcripts from all educational institutions to SGSC Admissions.

 5. Have an earned overall cumulative GPA of 2.50 or higher for the ASN program and a GPA of 2.50 for the RN-BSN program